Ising Meson Spectroscopy on a Noisy Digital Quantum Simulator

 The quantum simulation protocol is as follows~(see Fig.~\ref{fig:circuit}).
-First, the qubits are prepared in the state:~$|\rightarrow, \ldots, \rightarrow\rangle$, which is one of the two degenerate ground state of the Hamiltonian $H$ with $g = h = 0$~\footnote{The protocol could be implemented also with the initial state being the ground state of the Hamiltonian with $g<1, h = 0$.
-However, preparing such an initial state on a quantum simulator is nontrivial~\cite{Verstraete2009, Ho2019}.
+First, the qubits are prepared in the state:~$|\uparrow, \ldots, \uparrow\rangle$, which is one of the two degenerate ground state of the Hamiltonian $H$ with $g = h = 0$~\footnote{The protocol could be implemented also with the initial state being the ground state of the Hamiltonian with $g<1, h = 0$.
+However, preparing such an initial state on a quantum simulator is nontrivial~\cite{Verstraete2009, Ho2019, Roy2023efficient}.
 For simplicity, we restrict ourselves to initial product states.}.
-This is done by applying a Hadamard gate on each qubit after initializing them in the ground state.
-Next, a global quench is performed to $0<g\leq1, h<1$.
-The quench experiments with $g<1~(=1)$ were performed on a 12~(20) qubit loop~[in pink~(yellow) in Fig.~\ref{fig:circuit}] within the IBM Mumbai simulator.
-The quench is implemented in the NISQ hardware by the application of single and two-qubit gates~(see Fig.~\ref{fig:circuit}(c,d) for the gate decomposition)~\cite{Smith2019} that together give rise to the unitary operator $U = \re^{-\ri H\Delta t}$.
+Next, a global quench is performed to $0<g\leq1, h<1$ on the 12 qubit loop~(in coral in Fig.~\ref{fig:circuit}) of the \texttt{ibm\char`_auckland} simulator.
+The quench is implemented in the NISQ hardware by the application of single and two-qubit gates~[Fig.~\ref{fig:circuit}(c,d)]~\cite{Smith2019} that together give rise to the unitary operator $U = \re^{-\ri H\Delta t}$.
 Here, $\Delta t$ is the size of the time-step.
 The rest energy spectrum of the mesonic excitations formed due to the confinement of fermionic Ising domain-walls manifests itself in the observables that involve only single-qubit operators~\cite{Kormos_2016}.
 This is particularly suitable for implementation in a NISQ machine where single qubit measurements are performed with relatively low error.
 In particular, in this work, the single-qubit observable~$\langle \sigma_j^y(t)\rangle$, $j$ being the site-index, is measured during the course of this evolution~\footnote{The meson rest energy spectrum can be also computed by measuring $\langle \sigma_j^x(t)\rangle$ or $\langle \sigma_j^z(t)\rangle$.
 On a noisy simulator, the best noise-resilience for the energy computation was obtained for $\langle \sigma_j^y(t)\rangle$.
 The same choice was found to be optimal with regards to the errors arising from trotterization of the continuous time-evolution.}.